2025 Southwest United States measles outbreak

 In January 2025, cases of measles began to appear in Texas and neighboring states in the United States.
+The outbreak became one of the largest in the country since 2000, when the United States declared the disease eliminated in the country.
+The outbreak was declared over on August 18, 2025.

-Two cases linked to international travel were identified in Houston, followed by two more in Lubbock County.
-Gaines County became the epicenter of the outbreak and by mid-February, the disease had spread to New Mexico and other communities in West Texas including Dallam, Dawson, Ector, Lynn, Terry, and Yoakum.
+Gaines County became the epicenter of the outbreak.
+By mid-February, the disease had spread to New Mexico and other communities in West Texas including Dallam, Dawson, Ector, Lynn, Terry, and Yoakum.
 In March, cases linked to the outbreak were announced in Oklahoma, the Mexican state of Chihuahua, and Kansas.
+Cases were concentrated in the Texas Mennonite community, and officials believed the disease was first imported from an outbreak in a Mennonite community in Ontario, Canada.

-The outbreak is confirmed to have infected hundreds of individuals and is suspected to have infected many more.
-More than 50 individuals have been hospitalized, and three have died: two children in Lubbock (a six-year-old and an eight-year-old) and an adult in Lea County, New Mexico.
+The outbreak was confirmed to have infected hundreds of individuals and suspected to have infected many more.
+More than 99 individuals were hospitalized, and three died: two children in Lubbock (a six-year-old and an eight-year-old) and an adult in Lea County, New Mexico.
+All three fatalities were unvaccinated individuals.

 Measles is highly contagious and preventable by the MMR vaccine.
-Though the United States declared measles eliminated in 2000, waning vaccination rates have led to its resurgence in the country, including the ongoing outbreak.
-The 2025 outbreak has led to the first measles deaths in the country since 2015, and the three deaths were in unvaccinated individuals.
+Though the United States declared measles eliminated in 2000, waning vaccination rates had led to its resurgence in the country.
+By the end of 2025, the CDC confirmed 2,255 measles cases across 44 states and nearly 50 separate outbreaks.